aislingrayne/aislingrayne.github.io/index.md

 Ko wai au?
 My ancestors journeyed to Aotearoa New Zealand from Ireland, England, Scotland, and Germany.
 I grew up here on our family farm in Te Waipounamu among the land and waterscapes of Waitaha, Kāti Mamoe, and [Kāi/Ngāi Tahu](https://ngaitahu.iwi.nz/).
 Research aside, you'll generally find me outdoors—whether hiking, skiing, diving, volunteering, or on the farm—or spending time with friends and family.

-You can see my full CV here.
-If you'd like to chat, please don't hesitate to reach out with any thoughts or questions.
+You can access my full CV below.
+If you'd like to chat, please don't hesitate to reach out.